≡ Menu

 These “war dogs”…

-It wasn’t until the late 1800’s when a professor by the name of Alfred Heim began studying all of the Swiss mountain dogs as a whole did folks actually begin considering each breed that we know today as unique and individual breeds.
-And it is Heim’s work that is credited for ultimately having the Greater Swiss Mountain Dog becoming its own unique breed.
+They were giant Mastiffs, which inevitably crossbred with the local dog population during that time, ultimately leading to the development of the Greater Swiss Mountain Dog that we all know and love today.
+However, it wasn’t until the late 1800s, when a professor named Alfred Heim began studying all of the Swiss mountain dogs as a whole, that folks started considering each breed that we know today as a unique and individual species.
+And Heim’s work is credited for ultimately having the Greater Swiss Mountain Dog become its special breed.

-Despite the fact that the Greater Swiss Mountain dog had proved himself a worthy companion animal for nearly 2000 years, their numbers began to declined sharply by the early 20th century as Switzerland had become an industrialized country by then and Swiss farmers used machines rather than working dogs for farm work.
+Ironically, even though the Greater Swiss Mountain dog had proved himself a worthy companion animal for nearly 2000 years, their numbers began to decline sharply by the early 20th century as Switzerland had become an industrialized country, and Swiss farmers used machines rather than working dogs for farm work.

 Fortunately…

-Right around this same time, these guys finally made it to the United States where they were well received which ultimately led to them being “officially” recognized as an independent breed by the American Kennel Club (AKC) in 1995.
+Around this time, these guys finally made it to the United States, where they were well received.
+This ultimately led to them being “officially” recognized as an independent breed by the American Kennel Club (AKC) in 1995.

 Comparisons breeds

-Now for those who are super familiar with this breed, it’s often helpful to point out several breeds that somewhat resemble these guys so you can get a “feel” for what they may look like.
-And while many folks may disagree with comparing a Swiss Mountain Dog with https://indulgeyourpet.com/wp-login.php?redirect_to=https%3A%2F%2Findulgeyourpet.com%2Fwp-admin%2F&reauth=1several of the breeds that we’re about to mention, we have had folks tell us it’s helpful and we have had folks mistaken a Swissy for one of the following breeds so please forgive us for comparing them to the following:
+For those familiar with this breed, it’s often helpful to point out several species that somewhat resemble these guys so you can get a “feel” for what they may look like.
+While many folks may disagree with comparing a Swiss Mountain Dog with several breeds we’re about to mention, we have had folks tell us it’s helpful, We have had folks mistake a Swissy for one of the following breeds, so please forgive us for comparing them to the following:

 And the Entlebucher Mountain Dog.